Home Arguments iPhone App Recent Comments Translations Links Support SkS

 Comments Policy

 • No accusations of deception.
-Any accusations of deception, dishonesty or corruption will be deleted.
+Any accusations of deception, fraud, dishonesty or corruption will be deleted.
 This applies to both sides.
-Stick to the science.
-You may criticise a person's methods but not their motives.
+You may critique a person's methods but not their motives.

 • No ad hominem attacks.
-Attacking other users or anyone holding a different opinion to you is common in debates but gets us no closer to understanding the science.
-For example, comments containing the words 'religion' and 'conspiracy' tend to get deleted.
-Comments using labels like 'alarmist' and 'denier' are usually skating on thin ice.
+Personally attacking other users gets us no closer to understanding the science.
+For example, comments containing the words 'religion' and 'conspiracy' tend to get moderated.
+Comments using labels like 'alarmist' and 'denier' as derogatory terms are usually skating on thin ice.

 • No ALL CAPS.
 You can't have a civil, constructive discussion if you're shouting.